 Rug Information and Care

 Floor Rugs are available in all sizes starting from a small entrance mat to the largest to suit an activity room or large family room.
-They are available in set length hallway runner rugs or cut from the roll runner rugs, round rugs, rectangles and the occasional square rugs.
+Rugs are available in round, rectangle, square, set length hallway runner rugs or available by the meter or centimeter, custom cut from the roll.
 Certain ranges may be available in all sizes and shapes while others limited to 1 or 2 sizes.

-The smallest area rug size is a 110 x 160cm which is suitable for near the sofa, under a coffee table or a small lounge room rug or under office chairs.
+The smallest area rug size is a for the likes of a double door or kitchen mat is usually 67x120cm or 80x150cm, the 110x160cm size is suitable for near the sofa, under a coffee tables or a small lounge room rug or under office chairs.

-The most popular size, one used for the family area is a 160 x 230cm, and this may vary slightly.
-This size is ideal to suit the setting of the family room with the seating around the rug.
-You will also find the greatest selection of designs and colours in this size floor rug.
+The most popular size used for the family area is either the 160x230cm or 200x290cm, which will vary slightly from brand to brand.
+These 2 sizes are ideal to suit the setting of the family room with the seating around the rug.
+You will also find the greatest selection of designs and colours in these sizes of floor rug.

-For the dining room a suitable size is a 2m x 2.9m floor rug.The dining suite would seat 6 to 8 people.
-It allows the chairs to still be on the rug as they are dragged outwards to sit on.
-Of course it can also be used for the larger family rooms.
+For the dining room, a suitable size is a 200x 290cm floor rug, it allows the chairs to still be on the rug as they are dragged outwards to sit on, this applies if the dining suite seats 6 peoplee.

-The hall runners available on the roll can be cut to any length, overlocked or fringed and are available in many designs and colours, also available in rubber backed or the woven types.
+The hall runner rolls mentioned above, can be cut to any length, over-locked or fringed and are available in many designs and colours, also available in rubber backed or in a machine woven construction.
 Some can also be matched with room size rugs.

 Quality of Rugs

-The quality of the Rugs will depend on the type of fibre used on the pile, and the process of construction.
+The quality of the Rugs will depend on the type and quality of fibre used on the pile, the number of shots of fiber in a given square meter (see below), the weave type and the process of construction.

 Do you have a Question about the quality of a Floor Rug